Hemlock woolly adelgid in the Halifax Regional Municipality

 Addressing HWA

-The municipality is learning from forest managers in other parts of Nova Scotia that chemical control is the only option available to protect eastern hemlocks from the crisis of an HWA infestation.
+The municipality has learned from forest managers in other parts of Nova Scotia that chemical control is the only option available to protect eastern hemlocks from the crisis of an HWA infestation.
 These chemical treatments will occur two to three times over 10-15 years.

 There are two forms of chemical treatment available: injections and basal bark spray.
 Injections are more expensive, slower to implement and more targeted.
 Basal bark spray is less expensive and faster, but less targeted.
 This means that some chemical may be detected in the environment in the area immediately around a sprayed tree.